mohamedi01/ee109/Final-Project/docs/submissions/FinalReport.md

 To verify correctness, we wrote unit tests comparing hardware kernel outputs to the Python baseline.
 Most results matched within <1% error, with small deviations due to float vs fixed-point rounding.

 **Unit Tests:**
-- Each hardware kernel output compared using `np.testing.assert_allclose` (rtol=1e-4).
+- Each hardware kernel output is compared using `np.testing.assert_allclose` (rtol=1e-4).

 **End-to-End Tests:**
 We validated our design through rigorous unit tests comparing hardware kernel outputs to their Python equivalents, ensuring <1% relative error.
-End-to-end evaluations using real audio inputs confirmed compatibility with Whisper ASR, yielding WERs as low as 0.05 for short sentences and 0.17 with long setences.
+End-to-end evaluations using real audio inputs confirmed compatibility with Whisper ASR, yielding WERs as low as 0.05 for short sentences and 0.17 with long sentences.

 **NLP Validation:**
 - Summarization and keyword extraction consistency checks.

 **Sources of Error:**
-- Differences due to float vs fixed-point, quantization, rounding.
+- Differences due to float vs fixed-point, quantization, and rounding.

 Whisper accepted hardware-generated spectrograms, confirming precision and format met ASR requirements.